sspencer/mock/README.md

 Mock creates a HTTP server with *mocked* routes specified from a local file.
 It allows for rapid development and testing of an (REST) API clients.
-The routes are dynamically configured from an watched file.
+The routes are dynamically configured from a watched file.

-No lie - this project is inspired from [localroast](https://github.com/caalberts/localroast).
-Thought it would be fun to recreate something similar with a less verbose syntax API syntax
+No lie - this project is inspired by [localroast](https://github.com/caalberts/localroast).
+Thought it would be fun to recreate something similar with a less verbose API syntax.

 ## Build/Install